svenvvv/rcss-sprite-ed/README.md

 ## TODO

-* Doesn't support "flipping" sprites (negative coordinates).

-Loading stylesheets with flipped sprites is supported and during saving they will be exported correctly, but as of now there is no way to flip created sprites in the editor.

 * Doesn't support saving into RCSS files.

 Presently, when you click save, then the program will present you with text